andynog/firecracker-microvm-samples/README.md

 In order to run these sample micro virtual machines, please download Firecracker or build it from source following the instructions below:

-- Download the Firecracker binary following the [Quickstart Guide](https://github.com/firecracker-microvm/firecracker/blob/master/docs/getting-started.md#getting-the-firecracker-binary){:target="_blank"} or
+- Download the Firecracker binary following the <a href="https://github.com/firecracker-microvm/firecracker/blob/master/docs/getting-started.md#getting-the-firecracker-binary" target="_blank">Quickstart Guide</a> or

-- To build it from source, please follow Firecracker's [Getting Started Guide](https://github.com/firecracker-microvm/firecracker#getting-started){:target="_blank"}
+- To build it from source, please follow Firecracker's <a href="https://github.com/firecracker-microvm/firecracker#getting-started" target="_blank">Getting Started Guide</a>

 - **Save or copy the downloaded or built firecracker executable to this repository folder** in order to run the samples.